Cell-, Stem Cell and Developmental Biology, 12 creditsCell, stamcells- och utvecklingsbiologi, 12 hp

 Part 2.
 Laboratory Practicals (4 credits).
-The examination consists of laboratory reports, written tests and an assessment of basic laboratory skills.
+The examination consists of laboratory reports and an assessment of basic laboratory skills.
 Graded Fail/Pass.
-The performance in the TBL module can generate bonus points, which are added to the points obtained in the final exam (part 3), if the final exam is passed.
+The performance in the lab reports and laboratory practical skills assessment can generate bonus points, which are added to the points obtained in the final exam (part 3), if the final exam is passed.

 Part 3.
 Integration of Cell, stem cell and developmental biology (6 credits).
 Examination consists of a written exam covering the entire contents of the course.
 Graded Fail/Pass/Pass with Distinction.